 Here the restaurants and buildings are deserted, nut a few tourist stands remain selling ornaments.

-Our new “friend” wants his photo graph with us.
+Our new “friend” wants his photo with us.

-He also tells us there is agree replace to eat nearby.
+He also tells us there is a great eat out nearby.

 As we wander there we pass the National bird in a bamboo cage.

 Next, we pass a small vegetable stand.
 Vegetables are is rare here.